 Take it from the horse’s mouth: your equine career starts here.

-In the Associate in Applied Science (A.A.S.) degree program in equine science and management, you can take your love of all things equine to the next level.
+In the Associate in Applied Science (A.A.S.) degree program in equine science & management, you can take your love of all things equine to the next level.

-You’ll choose from two concentrations: a career in equine science, or a general concentration that allows you to customize your coursework to prepare for additional academic study or transfer to other less traditional equine-related careers.
+You’ll choose from two concentrations: a career in equine science, or a general concentration that allows you to customize your coursework to prepare for additional academic study or transfer to areas such as nutrition, reproduction and physiology.

 Our equine facilities include the SUNY Morrisville Equine Breeding and Training Center, which serves as a breeding and hunter/jumper facility, as well as the Equine Center, which features the nation’s only half-mile harness racing track on a college campus.